 Our hotel was in a famous quarter of the city named Nové Město (New Town).

 The urbane hotel is situated on a cobblestone street named Kremencova, which is one of the city’s oldest.
+(Street signs are located on the sides of buildings, to avoid the clutter of sign poles on the pretty streets).
 It was laid in the early 1400s and named for a prominent homeowner: Velik Kremenec.
-Buildings with historic significance are on the street, including one of the oldest breweries and the first grammar school.

-As we went up to our room in the glass elevator, the threesome waved and said, “We hope you have the greatest time in Prague!”
-It was the sincerest welcome that we ever experienced in any hotel in the world.
+As we went up to our room in the glass elevator, the trio waved and said, “We hope you have the greatest time in Prague!”
+It was the sincerest welcome that we ever experienced in any hotel in the world!

 Our room overlooked the garden courtyard with a full-size glass door that we opened for a breeze.
 We heard birdsong and the occasional church bells from a nearby bell-tower.
-Beautiful!
+Lovely!

 It’s helpful and considerate to know some Czech phrases, and we learned these: